List Mutations in Python: A Comprehensive Guide

 3. Removing Elements: pop() and remove()

-• pop(index): Removes and returns the element at the given index (defaults to the last element if no index is provided).
+• pop(index): Removes and returns the item at the specified index.
+If no index is provided, it removes the last element.

-• remove(value): Removes the first occurrence of the specified value.
+• remove(value): Removes the first occurrence of a specified value from the list.

 student_pet_count_list.remove(0) # Remove the first student with 0 pets